JustIversen/laravel-csp-suggest/README.md

 4. Asks you about some general CSP decisions
 5. Outputs configuration file, you can use as a starting point for the spatie/laravel-csp package.

-This package aims to help you avoiding the console error debug-way of setting up your CSP policy.
+This package aims to help you avoiding the console error debug-way of setting up your Content Security Policy.

 ## Installation
 You can install the package via composer: